liamoconnor9/adjop/README.md

 1. the `suffix` parameter (string) is the name of the study.
 If you don't change this between runs, you will overwrite the directory named `$suffix/`
 2. the `abber` parameter (float) encodes your choice of backward integration method. abber = 0 uses DAL; abber = 1 uses SBI; otherwise, abber is the negative $\varepsilon$ parameter described for QRM in the paper.
 3. the `method` parameter (string) can be set to any of the scipy optimization routines located in `scipy.optimize`.
 Otherwise, you can use `euler` which corresponds to gradient descent.
 4. [SHEAR ONLY] the `MPIPROC` parameter (int) corresponds to the number of processes you will use in each solve (parallel computing with MPI).
-Be sure to account for your machine's specs when setting this.
+Be sure to account for your machine's specs.

 Email any further questions to Liam O'Connor at liamoconnor2025@u.northwestern.edu